JMBehnken/Game_of_Thrones_Recreation_With_Twitter/README.md

-# Recreating Game of Thrones story in the final episode of season 7 by using Twitter Tweets
+# Recreating the Game of Thrones story in the final episode of season 7 by using Twitter Tweets

 During the airing of the final Game of Thrones episode of season 7 the main hashtags have been streamed and saved by the Twitter-API.
 Around 2.000.000 Tweets have been gathered.
 This data is the basis for the following code.